All Collections

 Reminder: You can always ask questions by messaging us!
 We'll clarify technical dilution concepts for you!

-1) the securities have been held for more than 6 months and
+1. The securities have been held for over six months, and

 Did this answer your question?